jicahoo/pythonalgr/README.md

 return reduce(lambda x, y : x ^ y, numbers, 0);
 ```

+## 155. Min Stack
+* The simple and straightforward way may be the fast one.
+* Use MaxHeap structure is not good choice, comparing the simple solution.
+The simpe solution beats 60%, the bad one beats only <10%.

 ## 227. Basic Calculator II
 * Result: Beat 63%.
 Time: O(n), Space: O(n)
 * Think about how do you calculate + - * /